Skip to main content

 Rollover IRA from an exempt employer-funded plan Sometimes no The rollover IRA can keep the tax character of the original plan if the original distribution qualified.

-Early distribution subject to the federal 10% penalty Yes, generally The Hawaii instructions say early distributions that trigger the federal 10% penalty do not qualify for the pension exclusion.
+Early distribution subject to the federal 10% penalty Yes, generally Early distributions that trigger the federal 10% penalty do not qualify for the pension exclusion.

 The biggest Hawaii mistake is treating every 1099-R the same.
-The state instructions say qualifying employer-funded pension income is subtracted on Hawaii line 13, but mixed plans may require Schedule J. If your plan has both pension and deferred-compensation features, do not guess.
+Qualifying employer-funded pension income is subtracted on Hawaii line 13, but mixed plans may require Schedule J. If your plan has both pension and deferred-compensation features, do not guess.

 Example: A retired federal worker in Hawaii who receives Social Security, a federal civil service pension, and a traditional IRA withdrawal will often owe Hawaii tax only on the IRA piece.
 But if that IRA is a rollover from an employer-funded plan received at retirement, some or all of the later IRA distribution may still be exempt.
 Keep old rollover statements and plan documents.